 My customary audit tests are as follows:

-My cash work papers normally include the following:
+My accounts payable and expense work papers usually include the following:

-- Risk assessment of cash assertions at the assertion level
+- Risk assessment of accounts payable and expenses at the assertion level